Uvalde school shooting: Permanent closing of school

 On June 3, UCISD's board held a meeting and decided that the Robb Elementary School building would no longer be used as a school, with students and staff moving to a new campus.
 Superintendent Harrel announced that Robb Elementary School would never be reopened, out of concern for the potential to re-traumatize surviving students and staff or the wider community.

 On June 21, Mayor McLaughlin announced that the Robb Elementary School building would be demolished.

 The UCISD board of trustees approved the plans for a new elementary school in April 2023, and construction began later that year.
-The new building will be located adjacent to Dalton Elementary School in Uvalde, forming a campus that will serve students from pre-K through fourth grade.
-As of May 2024, the new school is expected to open in fall 2025 under the name Legacy Elementary.
+The new building is located adjacent to Dalton Elementary School in Uvalde which forms a campus that serves students from pre-K through fourth grade.
+The new school opened in fall 2025 under the name Legacy Elementary.

 Potential copycat threats

 In the wake of the shooting, Donna Independent School District, which serves Donna, Texas, an area approximately 234 mi from Uvalde, received a "credible threat of violence".
 In response, the district canceled school while it investigated the threat.
 On June 7, the Department of Homeland Security warned, "Individuals in online forums that routinely promulgate domestic violent extremist and conspiracy theory-related content have praised [this shooting] and encouraged copycat attacks", while others tried to "spread disinformation and incite grievances, including claims it was a government-staged event meant to advance gun control measures".
 On August 8, 2023, a 17-year-old cousin of Salvador Ramos was arrested and charged with making a terroristic threat to the public for allegedly claiming to his sister that he was planning on "doing the same thing as his cousin".
+One of Ramos's girlfriends was arrested in 2023 for making repeated threats to the Uvalde community.